San Diego Zoo Safari Park Guide

 Safari Rhino Header

-Its most famous feature is the expansive free-range enclosure that is home to herds of giraffes, rhinos, antelope, zebras, and buffalo among other animals.
+Its most famous feature is the expansive free-range enclosure that is home to herds of giraffes, rhinos, antelope, zebras, and buffalos.
 Visitors can ride the Africa Tram that encircles the enclosure to see the animals up close and in natural habitats.

-The San Diego Zoo Safari Park also has extensive individual animal enclosures that offer visitors the chance to observe them from a short distance.
-Many of the animals are endangered species, and the San Diego Zoo Safari Park has an active conservation and breeding program that is world-renowned.
+The San Diego Zoo Safari Park's extensive individual animal enclosures help visitors observe breathtaking animals from a short distance.
+Many are endangered species, and the San Diego Zoo Safari Park has an active world-renowned conservation and breeding program.

-Looking for San Diego Zoo Safari Park Discount Tickets?
+How to visit San Diego Zoo Safari Park with Go City®

 We’ve got you covered – San Diego Zoo Safari Park admission is available with the below money-saving options, so you can choose the attraction pass that’s right for you:

 1. All-Inclusive Pass – All you can do.
-Includes admission to dozens of attractions.
+Includes admission to dozens of attractions, including both San Diego Zoo and Safari Park.

 2. Explorer Pass – You'll have the choice of San Diego Zoo or Safari Park to add to your pass.
 You can only redeem one choice during the life of your Explorer Pass.